Skip to main content

 Q:Can you eat caviar when pregnant?

 A:Speak to your doctor!
-The FDA recommendation is that pregnant women should only eat fish and eggs that have been fully cooked.
-Since caviar is a raw food, there’s a small but real risk of listeria.
+The FDA recommends that pregnant women should only eat fish and eggs that have been fully cooked.
+Since this is a raw food, there’s a small but real risk of listeria.

 A:A unique combination of creaminess and brininess, Beluga’s large, luscious eggs have been described as buttery and earthy at the same time, with a rich, complex flavor profile.